Major League Football (MLF): History

 MLF website first appeared in 2020 and claimed the league would start in the fall of 2020, while McLean made his first appearance in September 2021 trying to attract investors for a franchise in Louisville.

 In August 2022, Sacramento was the league's first announced team, with plans to play in Heart Health Park.
 In an interview with the Sacramento press, Mclean also said that an Oakland team is slated to play at Laney College and the league was scheduled to begin in October.
 The league will consist of 18 teams, each playing a 16-game schedule, with eight of them making it to the playoffs - four teams each from the Eastern and Western conferences (three division winners and a wild card qualifier).
 The MLF claimed that they had secured stadiums leases in 2019 before the COVID-19 pandemic.

 The league would later postpone the 2022 season to 2023, citing issues with four stadiums out of the 18 league locations.
 The planned league markets were North Carolina, West Virginia, Kentucky, Alabama, Arkansas, El Paso, Utah, Iowa, South and North Dakota, Oklahoma, Rochester, Sacramento, Oakland, San Diego and Connecticut.

 In 2023 interview McLean stated that the league will consist of 20 teams and they are in the process of hiring general managers, who will then hire coaches and a staff, and will conduct tryouts for prospective players in June.
 McLean also mentioned some of the venues secured by the league, such as War Memorial Stadium in Arkansas, Pratt & Whitney Stadium in Connecticut, Hughes Stadium in Sacramento and Laney College Stadium in Oakland.
 Other location mentioned in the interview were Portland, Iowa, Kentucky, North Carolina, Dallas, Houston, San Diego and New York.
 In a later interview he revealed that the "Portland" franchise will be located in Hillsboro, Oregon and the team will play in Hillsboro Stadium, while the season will start on September 10, 2023 and scheduled to play 15 regular season games ending in mid to late December.
 The league starting date was later pushed back to 2024.

+In July 2026 the league announced that its planned fall 2026 launch has been postponed to 2027.
+The MLF listed 30 markets, divided into 15-team Eastern and Western conferences, with each conference featuring North, South and Central divisions of five teams.
+Through its YouTube “Building It” series, the league has revealed 20 of the 30 team names: Connecticut Forge, West Virginia Blasters, Portland (OR) Rapids, Louisiana Bugs, North Carolina Aviators, Montana Stampede, Alabama Bobcats, Orlando Burn (formerly Florida Burn), Wyoming Wranglers, Virginia Colonials, Oakland Beam, Arkansas Blades, North Dakota Harvesters, St. Louis Hops, Georgia (Savannah) Generals, San Diego Surge, Sacramento Rush, Kentucky Sprints, Oklahoma Bison and South Carolina Brigade.
+Some of these names, including those in Louisiana, Kentucky and South Carolina, remain subject to possible changes.
+According to the MLF official website the 10 additional unnamed markets are: New York, Rochester, Memphis, Mississippi, South Dakota, Idaho, Iowa, Utah, Nebraska and San Antonio.